 How to Migrate from ILT to VILT – 5 Tips You Can’t Afford to Miss!

-VILT programs are here to stay and can increase your company’s training if designed right.
-This blog shares 5 proven tips for a quick migration from ILT to VILT.
-Read on to know!
+VILT programs can increase your company’s training if designed right.
+Read on to know 5 proven tips for a quick migration from ILT to VILT.

 Two years ago, the COVID-19 outbreak forced everyone indoors, impacting every industry in different ways – including training and development.
 In this scenario, eLearning has become increasingly popular.
 However, the lack of instructors and engagement has led to the steady rise of virtual instructor-led training (VILT).